WuerthPhoenix/tornado/engine/matcher/README.md

 ## Rule Examples

-### The 'contain' Operator
+### The 'contains' Operator

-The _contain_ operator is used to check whether the first argument contains the second one.
+The _contains_ operator is used to check whether the first argument contains the second one.

 It applies in three different situations:
 - The arguments are both strings:  Returns true if the second string is a substring of the first one.